AAALI/ShakeFeedbackKit/README.md

 ### Best Practices

-1. **Use Red for Critical Issues**: Mark bugs, crashes, or broken functionality
+1. **Use Red Pen for Critical Issues**: Mark bugs, crashes, or broken functionality with precise 4pt strokes
-2. **Use Blue for Information**: Add explanatory notes or context
+2. **Use Blue Pen for Information**: Add explanatory notes, arrows, or context with precise 4pt strokes
-3. **Use Highlighter for Areas**: Mark general regions rather than specific points
+3. **Use Yellow Highlighter for Areas**: Mark general regions, sections, or broad areas with 20pt transparent strokes
-4. **Use Pen for Precision**: Point to exact UI elements or text
+4. **Combine Tools**: Use both pen colors for precision and highlighter for broader context
-5. **Combine Tools**: Use both pen and highlighter for comprehensive feedback
+5. **Layer Annotations**: Start with highlighter for areas, then add pen details for specifics

 ### Example Annotation Workflows